flipacholas/Architecture-of-consoles/articles/playstation-2.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-The last stage can apply some effects over our new pixels using the previous frame-buffer found in DDRAM:
+The last stage can apply some effects over our new pixels using the previous frame-buffer found in local DRAM:
 - **Alpha Blending**: Merges colours of the current buffer with the previous one in memory.
 - **Dithering**: Large RGBA values will need be trimmed, so dithering can be applied to soften the loss of precision.
 - **Colour Clamping**: After applying operations like Alpha Blending, the new RGB value may exceed the valid range (0-255), so clamping sets the value within range.